The Contrast advisor

 • Expected contrast: The minimum acceptable contrast ratio at the current accessibility level.
 By default, the current accessibility level is the level used in the test.
 If you change the level using the or buttons in the tool bar, then the expected contrast ratio and the passed/failed status in the dialog box will reflect the change, although the step and test accessibility status will not be affected.

-Managing contrast classification regions with Test manager
+Managing contrast classification regions with Test Manager

 Eyes Test Manager provides operations that allow you to manage the classification of elements in a given region.
 Each of these is described in more detail in the following sections: